Physical Education and sports premium funding

 Key Stage 2

-In Year 6 our pupils have swimming instruction and are taught to swim competently, confidently and proficiently over a distance of at least 25m.
+In Years 5 and 6 our pupils have swimming instruction and are taught to swim competently, confidently and proficiently over a distance of at least 25m.
 They learn a range of strokes and the ability to perform self rescue in different water based situations.

 The PE and sport premium is designed to help primary schools improve the quality of the PE and sport activities they offer their pupils.
 The attached template details our use of our sports premium grant and how we evidence the impact of our spending decisions.